oisdk/masters-thesis/esop-2024/response.markdown

 Yes.
 We will make this clear.

 > * L445 ‘Bishop finite’ -> manifestly Bishop finite

+Will fix.

 > * L481 & L484: C should be formatted consistently (throughout the paper)

+Will fix.

 > * L511 ‘every finiteness predicate we’ve seen implies decidable equality’: if
 >   Lemma 2.5 pre-supposes A to be a set, then this argument needs fixing (because
 >   Lemma 2.5 is not applicable to the circle, which is not a set).

+Lemma 2.5 doesn't presuppose that A is a set.

 > * L559: Some motivation for yet another form of finiteness is needed here.

+Indeed.
+We will explain.

 > * L607: Some motivation is needed here.
 In fact I don’t see why it’s important
 >   to emphasise that finite sets form a category or a kind of topos.
 Wouldn’t it
 >   suffice to say that we want closure under various dependent type formers?

+Forming a Pi-pretopos is a stronger result than just proving that finite sets have closure under the various toposes.
+The Pi-pretopos is a relatively standard generalised setting for constructive mathematics, see, for instance, Rijke and Spitters [2014], or https://arxiv.org/abs/1207.0959 for a more in-depth exploration of it.
+(although those study the Pi-W-pretopos)

 > * L769–770: insert a comma after ‘Put another way’ and ‘Secondly’
 > * L1025 ‘That’s what we will figure out in this subsection’: This seems to refer
 >   to a smaller subsection which probably has been edited away.